isabella232/orange-trust-badge-android/README.md

 ### Importing library

-To use the component in your own project, import the lib `.aar` to your project as a new module (Do a clean and rebuild after that).
+To use the component in your own project, import the lib `.aar` to your project as a new module named  `otb`.Do a clean and rebuild after that.

 ### Dependencies